 Reasons and Benefits of Forming a Captive in Missouri

 If you are located in or near Missouri, you can keep your captive close to home to minimize or eliminate travel expenses and maximize control and management of the captive.
-We border eight states, which makes same-day travel from the north, south, east or west on our system of interstate and US highways possible.
+We border eight states, which makes same-day travel possible from the north, south, east or west on our system of interstate and US highways.

 If you are not located in or around Missouri, there are daily non-stop flights between our two major metropolitan areas and most cities across the country.
 In most cases, there’s no need for connecting flights and all-day travel for a simple meeting with our staff or with your captive company management.

 Our captive laws offer several options for businesses and are specifically designed to minimize the need for mandated regulation and oversight.